 - We cover who qualifies for the physician mortgage loan (hint: it is not only for physicians!) and the main requirements.

 - Most importantly, is a physician mortgage even right for you?

 First, here is a free flowchart we put together for you: What Issues Should I Consider When Buying a Home [PDF]

 Prefer video over the blog?
 We’ve got you covered!
 Watch our YouTube video as we dissect this blog post for you:

 A physician mortgage is a homeowner’s loan that is only available to qualifying medical professionals.
 There are fewer restrictions than you might find with conventional mortgages because they’re largely dependent on the calculated future earnings for physicians.
 For newer physicians, this is an attractive concept.

 As a resident or fellow, your salary is notably lower than it will be in the next few years as an attending.
 In some cases, lenders will even accept an offer letter of employment as proof of income.
 This can dramatically impact your total debt-to-income ratio in the eyes of a mortgage lender, especially as you start your career.

 What are the Benefits of a Physician Mortgage?

-However, with a physician mortgage, you sidestep PMI entirely, even with a minimal down payment.
+However, with a physician mortgage loan, you sidestep PMI entirely, even with a minimal down payment.
 In fact, many physician mortgages don’t require a down payment at all.
-You can put $0 down and still lock in a low-interest rate and skip the PMI - not a bad deal!
+You can put $0 down and still lock in a low interest rate and skip the PMI — not a bad deal!
 Of course, if you can, putting some money down will still decrease your total monthly payment and the interest you pay over the life of your loan.
 A down payment will also add equity immediately, which is also a positive.
 And don’t forget about FHA loans, as they can offer down payments as low as 3.5% with a good credit score.
 Here is one of our favorite posts comparing the FHA vs. Conventional Loans.

 Debt to Income (DTI) Ratio